changing women's health naturally

 Invite tea into your lifestyle

 The body of scientific evidence proving the health advantages of tea continues to blossom more each year.
-As a practitioner, I think it’s been fun to watch this familiar, everyday drink — enjoyed for thousands of years and revered as an elixir of longevity — morph into the latest medical marvel.
+It’s been fun to watch this familiar, everyday drink — enjoyed for thousands of years and revered as an elixir of longevity — morph into the latest medical marvel.
 But it makes perfect sense!
 When we look at the cultures where tea drinking has been most embedded throughout human history, the distinct health benefits of tea are apparent.

 So today, why not fill the kettle with fresh, cold water and bring it to a rolling boil.
 Choose a nice fragrant variety, either loose or in a teabag, and pour yourself a cup of steaming, soothing — and healthy — tea.
 Let it steep for awhile, then sit back and enjoy the moment, knowing that this preventive lifestyle habit might be one that helps keep you as young as you feel.